huismank/Coronavirus-Databases/README.md

 # Coronavirus-Databases
-This repository contains script files I wrote (working with Professor Whitt Kilburn of Grand Valley State University) to create coronavirus/political databases at the state, and county level, as well as CSV files of the finished databases.
-The repositories used to create these databases are currently private.
-You can message me for access to them.
+This repository contains script files I wrote (working with Professor Whitt Kilburn of Grand Valley State University) to create a database of coronvarius. and political variables by state.
+The repository used to create this databases is currently private.
+You can message me for access to it.

 # state_covid.csv
 state level covid data, politics, economic characteristics